mrvautin/squido-docs/source/posts/01-getting-started.markdown

 git clone https://github.com/mrvautin/squido-blog my-squido-website
 ```

-> Replace `my-squido-website` with your new website directory name
+Replace `my-squido-website` with your new website directory name
+{.fst-italic}

 Enter your new `squido` website directory:
 ``` plaintext